Testosterone Therapy: What to Expect Over Time

 What to monitor long-term

-We track whether testosterone continues to match your goals (libido, well-being, energy, cognition) and we watch for unwanted androgenic side effects.
+We track whether testosterone continues to match your goals and we watch for unwanted androgenic side effects.

 When to message us